 The function $\underline{\text{setq}}$ on the other hand treats its first argument as if quoted and evaluates its second argument only.
-Thus the S-expression becomes which is entirely equivalent to the previous, and usually more convenient.
+Thus the S-expression becomes

 The following is an example of a program using the program feature.
 It is a version of search, (see Chapter 2).